This Toyota Tacoma Build Is Ready for Anything

-The bumper is loaded with essentials like recovery rings, and a Warn Zeon 12s platinum winch.
+The Tacoma’s bumper is loaded with essentials like recovery rings, and a Warn Zeon 12s platinum winch.
 It also mounts a full complement of Baja Designs LED lights.
 A light bar, fog lights, and ditch lights at each corner give Noah specific lighting for all conditions.
 His custom lighting covers the entire truck with supplemented rack, rock, reverse, and recovery lights.
 Along both sides of the Tacoma are C4 Fab rock sliders, and Pelfreybilt skid plates protect underneath.

 Outback is a C4 Fab high clearance rear bumper with swingout.
 In addition to the recovery points and LED lighting like the front, it also carries a full sized spare, 2 Rotopax fuel containers and sand ladders.

-With everything to get there and back, it was time to outfit the truck for gear and other essentials.
+With everything to get there and back, it was time to outfit the Toyota Tacoma for gear and other essentials.
 An AFE intake supplies clean air to the engine.
 For electrical storage, dual Odyssey batteries are used.
 Noah also carries an ARB twin air compressor.
 In the cab is a Goose Gear seat delete, and National Luna fridge freezer.

 …makes one want to head out to the boonies…